apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 Name | Description | Rate unit
 -----|-------------|----------
+DOCUMENT_NS_BGR_LAG | The approximate lag in milliseconds of external changes the async background reader pulls in from other cluster nodes. | average lag in milliseconds
 DOCUMENT_NS_BGR_NUM_CHANGES_RATE | The number of changes the async background reader pulls in from other cluster nodes.
 This does not necessarily mean a cluster node reads the documents for all those changes, but it must at least invalidate the affected documents in the cache.| changes per second
 DOCUMENT_NS_BGW_NUM_WRITE_RATE | The number of documents the async background writer updates and pushes to the DocumentStore. | updates per second
 DOCUMENT_NS_BRANCH_COMMIT_COUNT | The number of branch commits performed by this DocumentNodeStore. | branch commits per second